MedentzidisCharalampos/Text-Classification-with-a-Recurrent-Neural-Network/README.md

 1. Return either the full sequences of successive outputs for each timestep (a 3D tensor of shape (batch_size, timesteps, output_features)).
 2. Return only the last output for each input sequence (a 2D tensor of shape (batch_size, output_features)).

-This architecture follows the last choice in order to stack two  LSTM Layers.
+This architecture follows the first model in order to stack two  LSTM Layers.